-All year, but the water is noticeably warmer from June to September.
+You can dive all year at Thistlegorm Wreck, but the water is warmer from June to September.

 SS Thistlegorm is located in north of The Red Sea, near to the mouth of The Gulf of Suez.
 The nearest point of land is 9 kilometres to Thistlegorm's north east, but the nearest area of development (Sharm el Sheikh) is a 40 kilometre journey around the peninsula of Ras Mohamed Nature Reserve.

-Due to the shallowest parts of the wreck at 18 metres deep, this dive site is only suitable for Advanced Divers (CMAS2) or those with Open Water and Adventure Deep certification.
-However, its deepest area is just over 30 metres, meaning that it doesn't require special training or certification.
+Because the shallowest parts of the wreck are at 18 metres deep, this dive site is only suitable for Advanced Divers (CMAS2) or those with Open Water and Adventure Deep certification.
+However, its deepest area is just over 30 metres, meaning that enjoying it fully doesn't require you to have special training or certification.

 A wide range of marine life can be seen at SS Thistlegorm Wreck, including resident species and those which come to feed or be cleaned.
 However, the main attraction is the wreck itself, and the unique cargo that sadly sank with it.